soft-matter/trackpy/doc/reference/trackpy.feature.rst

 These locate doesn't do exactly what you want, you can dig into the lower- level functions and develop something of your own.

-.. autofunction:: trackpy.local_maxima
+.. autofunction:: trackpy.feature.local_maxima
-.. autofunction:: trackpy.refine
+.. autofunction:: trackpy.feature.refine
-.. autofunction:: trackpy.binary_mask
+.. autofunction:: trackpy.feature.binary_mask
-.. autofunction:: trackpy.r_squared_mask
+.. autofunction:: trackpy.feature.r_squared_mask
-.. autofunction:: trackpy.theta_mask
+.. autofunction:: trackpy.feature.theta_mask
-.. autofunction:: trackpy.sinmask
+.. autofunction:: trackpy.feature.sinmask
-.. autofunction:: trackpy.cosmask
+.. autofunction:: trackpy.feature.cosmask